dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 export default {
   name: 'KanbanBoard',
   components: {
-    'task-lane': TaskLane
+    'task-lane': TaskLane,
   },
   computed: mapState({
-    todoItems: s => s.items.todo
+    todoItems: s => s.items.todo,
-  })
+  }),
 };
 ```

 This shouldn't look too unfamiliar compared to the other components we've just made.
-We first import `mapState` and the `TaskLane` component, then we defined our `KanbanBoard` component, register our `TaskLane` component and then define a computed property `todoItems` which reads the `items.todo` property from the Vuex state.
-As you can imagine, we'll have another couple of computed properties in here later when we start defining our lanes for our 'in progress' and 'done' items.
+We first import `mapState` and the `TaskLane` component, then we defined our `KanbanBoard` component, register our `TaskLane` component, and then define a computed property `todoItems` which reads the `items.todo` property from the Vuex state.
+We'll have another couple of computed properties in here later when we start defining our lanes for our 'in progress' and 'done' items.
 More on that in a bit.

-Right now, you should be able to add a new item into the backlog using the Backlog view, switch over to the Kanban board and see the same item inside the 'To-Do' column.
+Right now, we should be able to add a new item into the backlog using the Backlog view, switch over to the Kanban board and see the same item inside the 'To-Do' column.
 Nice one!

 ## Creating the other lanes